Code Examples and Syntax Highlighting

 Inline Code

-like this, or reference functions like createBlogPost()
+You can also use inline code like this, or reference functions like createBlogPost() and variables like isPublished.

 The inline code has a different styling from code blocks to distinguish between the two use cases.